Class Outline

 - Maturation, history, instrumentation, regression, selection, etc.

-- diffusion or imitation, compensatory equalization or treatments, compensatory rivalry by people receiving less desirable treatments (John Henry effect), resentful demoralization of respondents receiving less desirable treatments
+- Diffusion or imitation of treatments, compensatory equalization of treatments, compensatory rivalry by people receiving less desirable treatments (John Henry effect), and resentful demoralization of respondents receiving less desirable treatments.

 - External Validity